Affine Invariance in Continuous-Domain Convolutional Neural Networks: Introduction

 where $g = (\boldsymbol{x})$ and $g^{-1} = (-\boldsymbol{x})$ and $\boldsymbol{x} , \boldsymbol{x}' \in \mathbb{R}^2$. \end{example} One important example of groups are Lie groups, which are defined as follows:

-\begin{definition}[Lie groups] Special case of groups are Lie groups, which are symmetries of Riemannian manifolds. \end{definition} Roto-translation symmetries of Euclidean spaces are examples of Lie groups, which is explained in the next example.
+\begin{definition}[Lie groups] A Lie group is a set $G$ with two structures: $G$ is a group and $G$ is a (smooth, real) manifold.
+These structures agree in the following sense: multiplication and inversion are smooth maps. \end{definition} Roto-translation symmetries of Euclidean spaces are examples of Lie groups, which is explained in the next example.

 \begin{example}[Roto-translation group]

 The roto-translation group in $\mathbb{R}^2$ is denoted by $\mathrm{SE}(2)$.
 The group $\mathrm{SE}(2)=\R^2 \rtimes \mathrm{SO}(2)$ (where $\rtimes$ denotes semidirect product.
 In a direct product $G = H \times K$, both $H$ and $K$ are normal in $G$.
 Semidirect products are a relaxation of direct products where only one of the two subgroups must be normal) consists of translations vectors in $\mathbb{R}^2$, and rotations in $\mathrm{SO}(2)$ and is equipped with the group product and group inverse: